AndrewHenderson/underscore.deep/README.md

 # underscore.deep
 Powerful extensions for [Underscore.js](https://github.com/jashkenas/underscore) which allow for depth-first tree traversal across objects and arrays.

+## How is this different from other tree traversal?
+Most other libraries work only with a strict structure of nested objects, ignoring any nested arrays.
+These functions look within those arrays as well.

 Let's say your data looks something like this:

 ```js